i-am-bee/bee-code-interpreter/README.md

 ## 🧳 Production setup

+To configure BeeAI Code Interpreter for production:

-All configuration options are defined and described in `src/code_interpreter/config.py`.
-You can override them using environment variables with `APP_` prefix, e.g. `APP_EXECUTOR_IMAGE` to override `executor_image`.
+1. All configuration options are located in `src/code_interpreter/config.py`.
+Override them using environment variables with `APP_` prefix, e.g. `APP_EXECUTOR_IMAGE` to override `executor_image`.

-For a production setup, ensure that you have the following:
+2. For production deployment, ensure the following:
 - A Kubernetes cluster with a secure container runtime (gVisor, Kata Containers, Firecracker, etc.)
   > ⚠️ Docker containers are not fully sandboxed by default.
 To protect from malicious attackers, do not skip this step.
 - A service account, bound to the pod where `bee-code-interpreter` is running, with permissions to manage pods in the namespace it is configured to use.